Matto00o/Wizard101ClientPatcher/README.md

 ## Compatibility

-The patcher is intended for the Windows version of Wizard101.
+The patcher is intended for both the Steam and standalone versions of the game.

 Game updates may require an updated version of the patcher.
 If the game executable has changed significantly, the patcher may refuse to modify it rather than applying an incorrect patch.